hapijs/joi/API.md

   * `validate` - an optional function to validate values that takes 4 parameters `params`, `value`, `state` and `options`.
 One of `setup` or `validate` **must** be provided.
   * `description` - an optional string or function taking the parameters as argument to describe what the rule is doing.

+Factory functions are advised if you intend to publish your extensions for others to use, because they are capable of using an extended joi being built, thus avoiding any erasure when using multiple extensions at the same time.
+See an example of a factory function in the section below.

 #### npm note

 If you publish your extension on npm, make sure to add `joi` and `extension` as keywords so that it's discoverable more easily.